A wise person once said, “By failing to prepare, you are preparing to fail.”

 With the right audience targeting in place, Facebook ads like Melyssa’s translate to digital product sales for creators.

-Here are some additional resources to help you master social media marketing:
+Here is an additional resource to help you master social media marketing:

 Content marketing